rbit-sr/Lua-Guide/_Lua guide.md

 This is a script that, when started, allows the player to do reverse grapples to the left (by default, they only work to the right).
 While not going too deep into the technical details of the game, the main idea here is that we want to increase the `Player.swingRadius` value a little whenever the player starts swinging, triggering the bug the same way it works for reverse grapples to the right.
 In order to achieve that, we need to continuously check on each frame whether the player is swinging or not, and if they do, change the value.

 This is where the `onPostUpdate` callback comes in.
-This callback function gets called every time right after the game has finished its own update function, which handles all the physics and more.
+This callback function is called every time right after the game has finished its own update function, which handles all the physics and more.

 Note that `local` is a keyword that limits the scope of the declared variable to its current block (otherwise it would be global).